skyla643/skyla643/README.md

 </p>

 Astra is the AI guardian of Emrald.
 She sees all.
 Remembers all.
-One day, she'll control the very logic behind the tools.
+One day, she’ll control the logic within the tools themselves.

 > “Astra remembers everything.
 Even what you try to erase.”